 Scattering a loved one's ashes can be one of the most personal, moving acts of remembrance a family can make.
 Whether you're drawn to a windswept hillside, a favourite beach, or the quiet of a garden of remembrance, choosing the right place — and understanding the rules — helps you give this moment the care and dignity it deserves.

-Each year in the UK, around 80% of people who die are cremated, and for many families, scattering ashes forms an important part of the farewell.
+Each year in the UK, around 83% of people who die are cremated (Cremation Society of Great Britain, 2025), and for many families, scattering ashes forms an important part of the farewell.
 This guide covers everything you need to know: the legal position, the most popular locations, the Environment Agency's rules for water, and ideas for making the ceremony truly meaningful.

-The short answer is yes — but with some important caveats.
+Yes, scattering ashes is legal in the UK.
+There is no specific law in England, Scotland, Wales, or Northern Ireland that prohibits it.
+However, you must obtain the landowner's permission before scattering on land you do not own, and follow Environment Agency guidance for inland waterways.
 There is no specific law in England, Scotland, or Wales that makes scattering ashes illegal.
 However, that doesn't mean you can scatter anywhere without thought or permission.

 The key principle is simple: if you don't own the land, you should seek the landowner's permission first.
 This applies to fields, parks, hillsides, roadsides, and any other private or public land.
 In practice, many landowners and local authorities are sympathetic and will grant permission when asked respectfully.
 Approaching a land manager or local council directly is usually straightforward.